MaastrichtUniversity/docker-common/README.md

 ### Encryption between filebeat and elk

-CA certificates need to be manually stored in folder `elk/certs`
+CA certificates need to be manually stored in folder `elk/certs`.
+The present files are used for development-purposes.

 ## Run